Cochise County assistance programs.

 Other support from SACAC may include funds to pay rent, and these grants may be offered to families if they are faced with an eviction.
 Other aid includes case management to help people become self-sufficient, as well as assistance and advice in applying for public benefits (such as food stamps), and referrals to additional services.
 Call (520) 432-5401 or (520) 384-3120, or more on Southeastern Arizona Community Action Program.

+DES (Department of Economic Security) is another option.
 Many families that use SACA in Cochise County may also benefit from public aid.
+There is everything from SNAP food stamps to Medicaid applications, disability grants, cash aid (TANF), as well as other benefits for the poor, low income, and struggling.
 The staff can provide more information on resources.
-Click here for more information on government assistance in Arizona.
+Click here for more information on public and government aid in Arizona.

 Saint Andrew the Apostle – Offers emergency financial assistance with prescriptions and utilities.
 The low income may also get shelter, transportation, and household items.
 616 Bartow Dr, Sierra Vista, AZ 85635-1812, main number (520) 458-0500